tommai78101/Multiplier/README.md

 Power (e.g., 3^4)
 Random (e.g., 5+r)

-Future math expressions may be supported.
+Future math expressions may be supported, if there are better ways of parsing them.

 #### I would highly recommend you to try out the Tutorials in the game, as it gives an in-depth explanations and details of the latest controls and gameplay of the game.